sourcegraph/sourcegraph-open-in-sublime/README.md

 **Requires a URL handler installed such as [this one for macOS](https://github.com/inopinatus/sublime_url).**

-To open repository files in your Documents directory:
+Opens repository files in your Documents directory:

 ```json
 {